Winston-Lin/dziganto.github.io/_posts/2018-4-25-From-Zero-to-Spark-Cluster-in-Under-Ten-Minutes.md

 12. Congratulations, you have all the tools you need to run PySpark on a Spark cluster!

 ## 8 - Best Part
 Admittedly, while that's not a complicated process, it is time consuming.
 The good news is that you never have to configure FoxyProxy again AND there are neat little tricks you can add to make the build process much easier.
-For example, you can add a bootstrap script that will install and configure miniconda on all nodes during the build.
+For example, you can add a bootstrap script that will install and configure miniconda on all nodes during the build process itself.

 Furthermore, if you want to spin up another cluster that is similar or identical to the one we just built, all you have to do is:
 1. Navigate to the EMR dashboard.